tunnckoCore/koa-better-router/recipes/grouping/README.md

 # Grouping

 There are two kinds of grouping here - grouping routes and grouping routers.
 In the first one you can group multiple routes in one route, by just using `.groupRoutes` method.
-Another one is grouping different routers into new one using `.addRoutes`.
+Another one is grouping different routers into new one using `.extend` method.
 Say you have one router with 2 routes and another router with just one route.
 So, you can create third router combining the routes from the first one and the route from the second one.

 ## Grouping routes